 Alisa Peterson, Education Coordinator & Volunteer Organizer

-The Dakota City Annual Report is presented at the annual meeting held each year on the 3rd Saturday of November.
-Members of Dakota City are invited to attend this meeting, and have voting rights to elect the Board of Directors.
+The Dakota City Annual Report is presented at the Annual Meeting held each year on the third Saturday of November.
+Members of Dakota City are invited to attend this meeting and have voting rights to elect the Board of Directors.
 To be a member, the annual membership of $10 must be paid by September 1st.

-Board Meetings are held the third Monday of each month at 6:30pm in Ahlberg Hall.
+Board meetings are held the third Monday of each month at 7:00 PM in Ahlberg Hall.
 Board meetings are open to the public and any interested visitors are welcome to attend.